jaideep2403/My_Devops_notes/DevOps_SRE_ques.md

 - Difference b/w COPY , ADD , ENTRYPOINT and CMD.
 - difference between docker image, container, Docker Engine.?
 - run container from an image ?
+- how to pass ports in docker run command?
 - check logs of a container?
 - implement best security for docker?
 - explain CI/CD for a Java application.
 - how to code coverage , image scans.
-- explain only and except keywords i n gitlab
+- explain only and except keywords in Gitlab
 - explain features of Gitlab, do you use self hosted runners or gitlab runners.
 - how do you pass sensitive info in CI/CD pipeline.
 - have you worked on version control?